frederic-perez/AmE-dictionary/data/dictionary.md

 __BLT sandwich__ _n_ :three: Sandwich filled with slices of bacon and tomato with lettuce.
 __blubber__ _n_
 __bludgeoned__ _v_ :three::hammer:
-__blue streak__ _He gathered the players together and then commenced cussing a blue streak at very high volume._
 __blue string__
 __blue-blood__
 __blue-chip__ _adj_ :four::hammer: _A blue-chip airline._ _The blue-chip Dow Jones industrial aberage._